zdenekmaxa/examples/python/django-testing/README.md

 ```

 The command will look up only in the `test` directory and won't pick up
-all the test files from Django, etc from the `venv` directory.
+all the test files from Django, etc from the `VIRT_ENV_DIR` directory.

 It's either necessary to set `export DJANGO_SETTINGS_MODULE="settings"`
 or use the `pytest.ini` file with the same setting.